 No. 2010 - Boy Scouts of America Commemorative Locomotive

-The Union Pacific No. 2010 Boy Scouts of America Locomotive was built at the General Electric plant in Erie, Pa., and delivered to North Little Rock, Ark., as UP No. 7469.
-In the process of having graphics applied in honor of the Boy Scouts of America’s 100th Anniversary celebration, the locomotive was renumbered to UP No. 2010.
+Union Pacific’s No. 2010 Boy Scouts of America Locomotive was built at the General Electric plant in Erie, Pennsylvania, and delivered to North Little Rock, Arkansas, as No. 7469.
+While having the graphics applied in honor of the Boy Scouts of America’s 100th Anniversary celebration in 2010, the locomotive was renumbered to No. 2010.

 Boy Scouts of America